Svetsun/sek-exchange-rate/README.md

 ---
 ## Project Overview
 This project is designed to ingest and process SEK exchange rate data using a variety of AWS services and visualize this data using Grafana Cloud.
 The data includes real-time rates, historical 30-day data, and 6-month data for SEK exchange rates.
 The primary purpose is to provide data for tasks such as price estimations in an e-commerce store.
+## Questions this Project Seeks to Answer
+1. What are the current SEK exchange rates against EUR, USD, and DKK in real-time?
+2. How have the SEK exchange rates fluctuated over the past 30 days?
+3. What are the trends in SEK exchange rates over the past 6 months?
+4. How can SEK exchange rate data be used for accurate price estimations in an e-commerce store?
 ## Data Ingestion and Processing
 ### Data Source
-The data is ingested from an exchange rate API which provides:
+The data is ingested from an [Exchange rate API](https://www.exchangerate-api.com/) which provides:
-Real-time SEK exchange rates
+Real-time SEK exchange rates,

-30 days of historical exchange rate data
+Last 30 days of historical exchange rate data,

-6 months of historical exchange rate data
+Last 6 months of historical exchange rate data.

+Real time data set is updated automatically by Glue workflow, hourly.
+Last 30 days and Last 6 months data set is updated automatically by Glue workflow, daily.

 ### AWS Cloud Services Used
 `AWS Lambda`: A Python-based Lambda function is utilized to fetch data from the exchange rate API and trigger other AWS services.